 Common Inventory Management Mistakes to Avoid

-Time for you to do an inventory health check-up on your restaurant and see if your restaurant staff are practicing any of these common mistakes that negatively impact your restaurant.
+Time for you to do a check on your restaurant and see if your restaurant staff are practising any of these common mistakes that negatively impact your restaurant.

 - Instinctual inventory management.
 Always rely on facts and data if you’re making purchases or any important business decision.
 Instinct may help you at some point in your life, but don’t rely on it if it’s purely.

 - Faulty endorsement of internal orders.
 It is important to keep all your records accurate.
-If there are transactions made by your employees with the other employees, make sure to account for it on your inventory system.
+If your employees make transactions with the other employees, make sure to account for it on your system.

 - Inefficient planning.
 No matter how fast you can produce reports with accurate data, your restaurant is not going anywhere if you don’t start planning.
-If you’re having a hard time creating a workable plan, you can involve your staff and consult them about their insights regarding inventory management.
+If you’re having a hard time creating a workable plan, you can involve your staff and consult them about their inventory tracking skills.
 It should be collaborative work between you and your staff.
 They need a guide on how to carry out their tasks effectively.